apache/directory-fortress-core/README.txt

 BUILD SUCCESSFUL
 Total time: 1 second

 b.
-Copy the Encrypted value and paste it into the corresponding build.properties setting, e.g.:
+Copy the hashed value and paste it into the corresponding build.properties setting, e.g.:

-# This OpenLDAP admin root pass is bound for fortress.properties and was encrypted using 'encrypt' target in build.xml:
+# This OpenLDAP admin root pass is bound for fortress.properties and was hashed using 'encrypt' target in build.xml:
 cfg.log.root.pw=wApnJUnuYZRBTF1zQNxX/Q==
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 13.
-Troubleshooting
+Instructions to load data into the default database using 'admin' target.
 ###################################################################################

+If you need to load data into the default database you can use the 'admin' ant target.

 a.
-Problem with javac under sudo

-If you see this error:

-BUILD FAILED
-/home/user/tmp/fortress/13/openldap-fortress-core-302f201/build.xml:233: Unable to find a javac compiler;
-com.sun.tools.javac.Main is not on the classpath.
-Perhaps JAVA_HOME does not point to the JDK.
-It is currently set to "/usr/lib/jvm/java-7-openjdk/jre"

-If running sudo:

-- Option 1:
-sudo apt-get install openjdk-7-jdk

-- Option 2:

-add this to build.xml javac task:

-  	     executable="/opt/jdk1.7.0_27/bin/javac"
-         compiler="javac1.7"
-         fork = "true"
+Create a load file using examples from FORTRESS_HOME/ldap/setup folder.

+e.g. myLoadFile.xml

+b.
+From FORTRESS_HOME folder, enter the following command from a system prompt:

+>$ANT_HOME/bin/ant admin -Dparam1=/ldap/setup/myLoadFile.xml

+admin notes:

+  - Calls ant target to execute FortressAntTask class (described in FORTRESS_HOME/dist/docs/api/org/openldap/fortress/ant/FortressAntTask.html).
+  - Drives Fortress A/P/R/BAC APIs using supplied text files containing data in xml format.
+  - Used to automatically load common data into target ldap machines.
 ___________________________________________________________________________________
 ###################################################################################
 # SECTION 14.
 Instructions to enable Apache Ivy dependency management